 The next stop was at Miyahara, a red-brick architecture built by Miyahara Takeo, a Japanese ophthalmology doctor in 1927.
 At present, Dawn Cake, a pastry company renowned for its pineapple cakes, acquired the building and preserved Miyahara’s original red-brick walls and archway.
 The interior decor was redesigned like Hogwarts in the movie Harry Potter.
 Visitors to Miyahara are not only recommended to appreciate the details of the historic architecture but also try Dawn Cake’s signature ice cream, bubble tea, and pastries wrapped in nostalgic packings.
 We loved this place!

 One of the most famous night markets in Taichung is Fengjia Night Market.
 Here, you can buy a lot of things like food, apparel, cosmetics, and other surprising pieces of stuff.
 It’s famous for its “cheap and yet massive quantity” of foods, luring people from all over the world.
 Recommended delicacies here are: Chinese sausage wrapped in glutinous rice, brown sugar tapioca milk, Chow mien (fried noodles) stuffed bread, octopus balls (takoyaki), humongous stinky tofu, and huangjinzei (aromatic rice stuffed in cuttlefish).

 We stayed at Red Dot Hotel for the night.
 The boutique hotel was attractive with its quirky fun and functional design.
-It has a big slide which you can actually use from the hotel’s second floor to the lobby.
-Some of our group had definitely tried the iconic hotel slide.
+It has a big slide which you can use from the hotel’s second floor to the lobby – perfect to enjoy for the young and young-at-heart!
+Some of our group had tried the iconic hotel slide.
 I stayed in one of their spacious double rooms and quickly slumbered into dreamland.
 I woke up the next day energized and ready for the tour itinerary.